 So, hey, this is weird.
 I haven't worn a necklace in over a month, because every time I did I felt I'd had a bad day.
 So, I stopped.
 And the bad days stopped.
 And now I think my necklace brings about bad days.
 And so I've stopped wearing it!
-HAHA!
+HA!
+Ha.
+Ha. . .
 I said I was excited multiple times about a bounce house that was going to be at a party I was planning on attending, and then the bounce house got canceled.
 Was it because I said I was excited?
 A part of my mind believes it was.

-I have a knack and an obsessive habit of taking possibilities in any given situation to the worst degree.
-I'm going to Costa Rica on vacation soon and, oh, I might get toxic shock syndrome and land myself in the hospital.
+I have a knack for taking possibilities in any given situation to the worst degree.
+I'm going to Costa Rica on vacation soon and what could go wrong?
+Oh, I might get a brain amoeba from the hot springs or land myself in some hospital when I slip on a waterfall.

-This is all a completely common and unacceptable level of bonkers and I am here to dispel my own ways of thinking.
-For anyone out there who might, themselves, have a tendency to attribute things to karma or a divine plan or a simple necklace, this is for you, too.
+This is a completely common and unacceptable level of bonkers and I am here to dispel my own ways of thinking.
+For anyone out there who might, themselves, have a tendency to attribute things to voodoo thinking or a simple necklace, this is for you, too.

 I believe I think the way I do as a defense - to convince myself there is something I can do to prevent the ups and downs in life.
 I look for associations.
 I have experienced some low lows and just kind of happen to maybe feel like maybe I can prop up the roller-coaster and make it into a leveled track that circles round and round with no adverse effects on my sensitive digestive system.
 To do this, apparently, according to my mind, all I need to do is stop wearing cursed necklaces and thoroughly consider every which way that roller-coaster might fail safety standards and cause me to lose a limb.